koluong/ITC-mbs/README.md

 Mashup web application that displays desired aggregate information about different neighborhoods.

 ### Abstract
-Leaf-Map is a mashup web application that displays aggregate information about different neighborhood.
-Getting information that would usually take visits to multiple sites or take different searches is handled in just one search through Leaf-Map.
+Leaf-Map is a mashup web application that displays aggregate information about different neighborhoods.
+In just one search through Leaf-Map, the user is able to get information that would usually require different searches or visits to multiple websites.

 ### Content
 This documentation analyzes and illustrates the application and the characteristics of the system, the following will be discussed: